The NSW Government has implemented a statewide regulatory framework for short-term rental accommodation (STRA), which includes:

 The Government has investigated policy options in response to the growth of STRA in NSW.

-This included a Parliamentary Inquiry into the Adequacy of the Regulation of Short-term Holiday Letting in New South Wales in 2015-16 and inviting feedback on an Options Paper between 21 July and 21 October in 2017.
-Submissions made in response to the Options Paper can be viewed at Department's Plans and Policies website.
+Community feedback was sought on an Options Paper between 21 July and 21 October in 2017.
+Submissions made in response to the Options Paper can be viewed at the department's Planning Portal website.

-On 5 June 2018, the NSW Government announced a new regulatory framework for STRA in NSW, including a state-wide planning framework, changes to strata legislation and a mandatory Code of Conduct.
+The NSW Government announced a new regulatory framework for STRA in NSW, including a statewide planning framework, changes to strata legislation and a mandatory Code of Conduct.

 These changes allow owners corporations to be able to pass by-laws that prohibit short-term rental accommodation within strata schemes, but only in lots that are not a host’s principle place of residence.

 Short-term rental accommodation arrangements of three (3) months or less will not be regulated under the residential tenancies laws.

 |The Minister for Better Regulation and Innovation announced amendments to the Fair Trading Regulation 2019 declaring the new mandatory Code of Conduct for the Short-term Rental Accommodation Industry.|

 18 December 2020

 New mandatory Code of Conduct commenced and imposes obligations on booking platforms, hosts, letting agents and guests.